 INTERNATIONAL BANANA CLUB MUSEUM

-The International Banana Club® Museum opened in 1976 – about 20 years after the Panama Disease devastated the staple (and, I’m told, vastly superior) Gros Michel banana resulting in our now eating slushy, almost-flavorless Cavendish bananas (thanks Science Friday!) .
+The International Banana Club® Museum opened in 1976 – about 20 years after the Panama Disease devastated the staple (and, I’m told, vastly superior) Gros Michel banana resulting in our now eating slushy, almost-flavorless Cavendish bananas (thanks Science Friday).
 Anyway, I may dislike the fruit but the museum must love them as the museum has, with over 17,000 pieces, the world’s largest collection of banana-related objects.
-It’s listed in the Guiness Book of World Records as “the world’s largest collection devoted to any one fruit.”
-Sadly for local bananaphiles, (but boon to banana-lovers in the Inland Empire) it moved to Hesperia in 2006.
+It’s listed in the Guinness Book of World Records as “the world’s largest collection devoted to any one fruit.”
+Sadly for local bananaphiles, (but a boon to banana-lovers in the Inland Empire), it moved to Hesperia in 2006.

 CHARLES WHITE PARK